 So off we go, on the trek to the Lek.
 Though it's a little out of character for me, I went right along beside him, including shimmy-ing under a low barbed-wire fence.
 I helped him set the blind up, which was no easy task in the wind.
 Then Larry debated about whether to leave it

+there because it was so very windy.
+After deciding the stakes would hold on through the night, we started making our way back to the car.
 Again I had to get flat on my back and scoot under the fence.
 I got up, brushed myself off and commented to Larry that he probably thought I was too big of a pansy to do that.
 Just about that time my foot landed in some mud, slipped out from under me, and down I went.
 I didn't get just a little muddy - I was covered.
 I got up and washed my hands off with some near-by snow.
 There were some newspapers in Larry's car, so I spread them out on the seat so I wouldn't have to take my clothes off to ride

+back into town.
 I do hope Larry enjoyed having company along on this little outing, because though it was pretty funny, it may be awhile before I venture out in the "wild" again!

 2 comments: